riscvarchive/riscv-code-size-reduction/existing_extensions/Huawei Custom Extension/riscv_uop_handling.rst

 Notes

   - UOPs 0-5 can be interrupted/debug halted.
-UOP 6 *can't* because UOP 5 cannot be issued more than once if restart option 1 above is implemented
+UOP 6 *can't* because UOP 5 cannot be issued more than once if restart option 1 above is implemented.
+Any UOP may be interrupted/debug halted for restart ioptions 2 and 3
   - UOPs 0-4 can cause load alignment faults or watchpoint triggers
   - UOP 0 can cause a PC match trigger